To conserve imperiled species and ecological communities.

 OPTION 2.
 Sites with affected species or ecological community: Habitat conservation plan

-Comply with an approved habitat conservation plan under the Endangered Species Act for each identified species or ecological community.
+Comply with an approved habitat conservation plan under the Endangered Species Act (or a local equivalent for projects outside the U.S.) for each identified species or ecological community.

 OPTION 3.
 Sites with affected species or ecological community: Habitat conservation plan equivalent

-Work with a qualified biologist, a nongovernmental conservation organization, or the appropriate state, regional, or local agency to create and implement a conservation plan that includes the following actions:
+Work with a qualified biologist, a conservation organization, or the appropriate national, state, or local agency to create and implement a conservation plan that includes the following actions:

-- Identify and map the extent of the habitat and the appropriate buffer, not less than 100 feet, according to best available scientific information.
+- Identify and map the extent of the habitat and the appropriate buffer, not less than 100 feet (30 meters), according to best available scientific information.

-- To the maximum extent practicable, protect the identified habitat and buffer in perpetuity by donating or selling the land or a conservation easement on the land to an accredited land trust or relevant public agency.
+- To the maximum extent practicable, protect the identified habitat and buffer in perpetuity by donating or selling the land or a conservation easement on the land to an accredited land trust, conservation organization, or relevant government agency.

 - If on-site protection can be accomplished, analyze threats from development and develop a monitoring and management plan that eliminates or significantly reduces the threats.

-- If any portion of the identified habitat and buffer cannot be protected in perpetuity, quantify the effects by acres or number of plants and/or animals affected, and protect from development in perpetuity habitat of similar or better quality, on-site or off-site, by donating or selling a conservation easement on it to an accredited land trust or relevant public agency.
+- If any portion of the identified habitat and buffer cannot be protected in perpetuity, quantify the effects by acres (hectares) or number of plants and/or animals affected, and protect from development in perpetuity habitat of similar or better quality, on-site or off-site, by donating or selling a conservation easement on it to an accredited land trust, conservation organization or relevant government agency.
 The donation or easement must cover an amount of land equal to or larger than the area that cannot be protected.

 Ask questions, share tips, and get notified of new forum posts by joining LEEDuser, a tool developed by BuildingGreen and supported by USGBC!